MicrosoftDocs/VBA-Docs/api/Publisher.PictureFormat.OriginalHasAlphaChannel.md

 ## Example

 The following example returns whether the first shape on the first page of the active publication contains an alpha channel.
 If the picture is linked, and the original picture contains an alpha channel, that is also returned.
-This example assumes the shape is a picture.
+This example assumes that the shape is a picture.

 ```vb
 With ActiveDocument.Pages(1).Shapes(1).PictureFormat